Charles Albert of Sardinia: Conflict with Louis Philippe's France

 The new king was affected by the July Revolution, which had deposed Charles X of France and led to the accession of Louis Philippe, an ex-revolutionary, and as a result, he decided to make an alliance with the Austrian Empire.
 The treaty, signed on 23 July 1831 and ratified in 1836, entrusted the defence of the Kingdom of Sardinia to Austria.
 However, in the event of war, the commander of the joint forces was to be Charles Albert.
 He wrote to the Austrian ambassador, Ludwig Senfft von Pilsach (1774–1853), "... the most beautiful day of my life will be the day on which there is war with France and I have the good fortune to serve in the Austrian army."

 In accordance with this legitimist position, Charles Albert lent support to his close friend Marie-Caroline de Bourbon-Sicile, duchesse de Berry in December 1823 when she sought to place her son, Henri, on the French throne.
 She was the widow of the Duc de Berry, second son of Charles X, whose eldest son, Louis Antoine had renounced the throne.
 Henri's claim to the throne had been denied by the king.

 Despite the advice of the French ambassador to exercise prudence, in 1832, Charles Albert loaned Marie-Caroline a million francs and placed a steamer at her disposal for transporting legitimist volunteers to France.
-The plot was discovered and failed; the steamer was stopped at Marseilles and the volunteers were defeated at Vendée in a few hours.
+The plot was discovered and failed; the steamer was stopped at Marseille and the volunteers were defeated at Vendée in a few hours.
 Marie-Caroline fled, but was soon arrested in Nantes and imprisoned in the Citadel of Blaye, near Bordeaux.

 Philosophy of rule

 Charles Albert displayed similar conservativism in internal politics.
 When the minister of war, Matteo Agnès Des Geneys (1763–1831) died, he replaced him with Carlo San Martino d'Aglie, who was not very popular at the time.
 He retained Vittorio Amedeo Sallier della Torre as Minister of Foreign Affairs until 1835, when he replaced him with the extremely conservative Clemente Solaro.
 These appointments were made with the intent of restoring a ministerial oligarchy.
 In 1831 he appointed Gaudenzio Maria Caccia, Count of Romentino (1765–1834) as minister of Finance, Giuseppe Barbaroux as Minister of Justice, and the reformer, Antonio Tonduti, Count of Escarèna (1771–1856), as minister of the Interior.
 On 5 April 1832, d'Aglie was replaced as Minister of War by Emanuele Pes di Villamarina.

-In June 1831, Giuseppe Mazzini, who was in exile in Marseilles, addressed a letter to Charles Albert as "an Italian," in which he encouraged him to focus on the unification of Italy, in vain.
+In June 1831, Giuseppe Mazzini, who was in exile in Marseille, addressed a letter to Charles Albert as "an Italian," in which he encouraged him to focus on the unification of Italy, in vain.
 For the moment, the new King of Sardinia cleaved to almost the same ideas as his predecessors.